 4-4-1 academic calendar has students take a single intensive course each May.
 Campus community invested in their nationally ranked Division III athletic programs.

-Located in a beautiful college town, offering their 9,500 total students easy access to outdoor activities.
+Located in a beautiful college town, offering easy access to outdoor activities to the 9,500 students.

 Especially strong in the health sciences, as well as business and marketing.